- Home

 - Expected Value

-The long-run average outcome of a random process, calculated as the sum of each outcome times its probability.
-Expected value is the foundation of rational decision-making under uncertainty.
+The expected value of a random variable is the long-run average outcome of a random process, calculated as the weighted sum of each possible outcome times its probability.
+Expected value is the mathematical foundation of rational decision-making under uncertainty.

 Definition